Harry & David’s Seasonal Chef Program

-- a few cranks of black pepper
+- A few cranks of black pepper

-- 1 cup torn mustard greens, for serving
+- 1 cup torn mustard greens (for serving)

 - Grind together the fennel, peppercorns, salt and sugar.
 Use a coffee grinder or mortar and pestle.
 In a pinch, you can place the spices into a freezer zip and crush them with a mallet.
 Rub spice mixture all over pork chops and let them sit at room temperature for 15 minutes.

-- Prepare the chops: Preheat the oven to 375 degrees.
+- Preheat the oven to 375 degrees.
 Preheat a cast iron skillet to medium-high heat on the stove.
 Add 1 tablespoon olive oil.
 Add the chops to the skillet and sear 4 to 5 minutes on each side, turning down heat to medium if necessary.
 Flip again and transfer to the oven for 4 to 5 minutes, until cooked to desired doneness (145 degrees is considered safe for serving, but the temperature will continue to rise 5 or so degrees as the chops rest so keep this in mind).
 Let the chops rest, while you prepare the mostarda.

-- Prepare the mostarda: In a large skillet (I used nonstick) on medium heat, add the olive oil and then the onion.
+- In a large skillet (I used nonstick) on medium heat, add the olive oil and then the onion.
 Cook the onions until they begin to soften (4 to 5 minutes), then add the pears along with the honey, mustard, vinegar, salt and pepper.
 Turn heat to low and let simmer for about 5 minutes.
 Add a splash of water if the pan becomes too dehydrated.
 Set aside to cool a bit.